Nbrinkman/Getting_and_Cleaning_Data/CodeBook.md

 #Code Book
+As part of a Coursera course, a data set was obtained from the web and modified as instructed to practice formating data for analysis.
+This file includes the information provided with the original data set and describes the formatting incorporated to produce a tidy data set as instructed.
 The data used here was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##The following information is from the authors and is included with the data set:
+##The following information is included with the downloadable data set:

 Human Activity Recognition Using Smartphones Dataset, Version 1.0